An operator algebraic approach to symmetry defects and fractionalization: General SPTs

 \subsection{Defect Hamiltonians}

-Choose a dual path $\gamma \in \bar P(\Gamma)$.
-We will now give the general procedure to construct a commuting projector Hamiltonian from $H_V$ that houses a symmetry defect at the end-points of $\gamma$, and a domain wall along $\gamma$.
+Symmetry defects in topological order have been well explored in the literature (see for instance \cite{PhysRevLett.105.030403}, \cite{PhysRevB.100.115147}).
+Here we expand on the approach of \cite[\S 5]{PhysRevB.100.115147} in order to explicitly construct a \emph{defect Hamiltonian}, whose ground state has a symmetry defect.
+In particular, we give the general procedure to construct a commuting projector Hamiltonian from $H$ that houses a symmetry defect at the end-points of $\gamma$ and a domain wall along $\gamma$.
+Let $L$ be a dividing dual path, and let $\gamma$ be the half-infinite dual path given by $\gamma_k \coloneqq L_k$.
+We use the results of Lemma \ref{lem:Qv relations with defect aut} in the following definition.